achuthhadnoor/lapse/README.md

 - default save location

-- checkbox to open the finder window on stop recording.
+- checkbox to open the finder window on stop recording

+## THINGS WORK ON

+- Pause icon

+- show timer in menubar

+- show export options when user paused ( resume/ stop recording )